SwethaJoseph/RSVP-Movies-SQL-Case-Study/README.md

 * Box Office Insights: Leverage popular production houses like Marvel Studios for their market influence and experience with high-grossing movies.

 ## Tools & Technologies
-* SQL: For querying and analyzing the IMDb dataset.
+* MySQL Workbench or any SQL Editor: For querying and analyzing the IMDb dataset.
 * Microsoft Excel: For initial data processing and visualization.
 * PowerPoint: To present findings and strategic insights.